Low-level laser therapy: Names

-The following terms are accepted as alternatives of low level light therapy term: LLLT, laser biostimulation, laser phototherapy, low-level laser therapy, low-power laser irradiation, low-power laser therapy, and photobiomodulation therapy.
+Alternative terms for low level light therapy are: LLLT, laser biostimulation, laser phototherapy, low-level laser therapy, low-power laser irradiation, low-power laser therapy, and photobiomodulation therapy.
 The term photobiomodulation therapy is considered the preferred term by industry professionals.
 However LLLT has been marketed and researched under a number of other terms, including red light therapy, low-power laser therapy (LPLT), soft laser therapy, low-intensity laser therapy, low-energy laser therapy, cold laser therapy, bio-stimulation laser therapy, photo-biotherapy, therapeutic laser, and monochromatic infrared light energy (MIRE) therapy.
 More specific applications sometimes have their own terms, for example when administered to acupuncture points, the procedure is called laser acupuncture.
 When applied to the head, LLLT may be known as transcranial photobiomodulation, transcranial near-infrared laser therapy (NILT), or transcranial low level light therapy.

 Government action

-The FDA filed a complaint for injunction in 2014, alleging that company QLaser PMA were marketing their devices as being able to treat "over 200 different diseases and disorders," including cancer, cardiac arrest, deafness, diabetes, HIV/AIDS, macular degeneration, and venereal disease.
+The FDA filed a complaint for injunction in 2014, alleging that the company QLaser PMA was marketing its devices as being able to treat "over 200 different diseases and disorders," including cancer, cardiac arrest, deafness, diabetes, HIV/AIDS, macular degeneration, and venereal disease.
 This case resulted in a permanent injunction against the manufacture, marketing, sale, and distribution of those devices in 2015.

 In 2017, the owner of QLaser, Robert Lytle, and two of QLaser's distributors were charged with a criminal conspiracy to commit fraud.
 Lytle pleaded guilty to one count of conspiracy to introduce misbranded medical devices into interstate commerce with the intent to defraud and mislead, and one count of criminal contempt in January 2018.
 Lytle was sentenced to serve 12 years in prison and made an initial restitution payment of $637,000.
 Lytle's conspirators were sentenced to 24 months and 15 months, respectively.

-Reimbursement
+Insurance coverage

 Blue Cross Blue Shield Association and Aetna provide coverage for the prevention of oral mucositis, but not any other reason.
 The Centers for Medicare and Medicaid Services does not provide coverage for LLLT.
 Cigna lists LLLT as "experimental, investigational, or unproven for any indication" and provides literature review summaries for a number of conditions.